Asqatasun/Asqatasun/CONTRIBUTING.md

 Please always work on `develop` branch. `Master` is meant to be directly usable in production, thus only contains tagged releases.

+*Note:* if you want to contribute and provide Pull Requests, you should first fork the repos to your own Github account, then clone your own Asqatasun.
+(See "how to create pull requests" formerly named "how to be an Asqatasun developer" @@@TODO)

 ## Building Asqatasun